mercyarulappan/Correlation_Regression/README.md

 ![image_2023-11-26_135940106](https://github.com/mercyarulappan/Correlation_Regression/assets/149233730/743429a8-3dfe-4260-b671-83bf064ff934)

 # Result
-The Correlation and regression for data analysis of objects from feeder using probability distribution are calculated.
+Hence the Correlation and regression for data analysis of objects from feeder using probability distribution are calculated.